1000 GIS Applications & Uses

 377. Storm Water Runoff – Conserving nearby resources such as water and flora by better managing runoff.

-379. Ozone – Motivating the world to do their part by mapping the spatial distribution of ozone concentrations.
+379. Ozone – Motivating the world to do its part by mapping the spatial distribution of ozone concentrations.

 381. Karst – Identifying known cave and karst resources into a sinkhole digitization database for best interstate alignment selection.
 (Karst Database)